Skip to content

 Starting Your Development Container In GitHub Codespaces

-With your template created you'll be able to run it in codespaces (or locally using the devcontainer VSCode plugin).
+With your template created you’ll be able to run it in GitHub Codespaces.

-Once the devcontainer has started, your enviornment should look as follows:
+Once the devcontainer has started, your environment should look as follows:

 Validate CodeBundle Functionality